PostHog/posthog.com/contents/tutorials/limit-session-recordings.md

 ![minimum duration config shown set to 2 seconds](../images/tutorials/limit-session-recordings/min-duration.png)

 The minimum duration is set in seconds.
 Whenever a new session starts, the browser records the start time.
-When deciding whether to send recording data to the backend if the minimum duration has passed since the start time, the session data will be sent.
-If it hasn't, the session will continue to be buffered in-memory.
+If the minimum duration has passed since the start time, the session data is sent.
+If it hasn't, the session continues to be buffered in-memory.

 ### Limitations